 The two other places of tourist interest near Hazratbal Shrine are Shalimar Bagh and Nishat Bagh.
 Since you will be standing right next to Dal Lake, I am not stating that name because it is an obvious one.

 The shrine is about 5 to 10 minutes of drive away from both these gardens.
 If you drive for another 5 kilometers, you will reach the area that houses Pari Mahal, Chashm-e-Shahi garden, and the Tulip Garden.

 Hazratbal Shrine Timing

 Hazratbal remains open from early morning till late in the night, from the morning prayers to the night prayers.

 I hope the information above on the Hazratbal shrine was of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.